 The first working week of January 2021 is complete and with that, the UK has officially left the EU.
 With the Brexit deal being signed over the Christmas period, we wanted to inform Business Central and NAV users as to how this will impact some areas within your systems.

 The Synergy Technology team have been informed by Microsoft that they are making changes to the latest version of Business Central, so if your system is hosted on their platform, then you will automatically receive these changes when your system is upgrade this month.
 However, if you are on-premise, then you will have to update to the latest Cumulative Update to get these changes.
+Please contact your account manager to find out more about the Cumulative Update.

 We would also like to make a note that Microsoft will not be adding any of these new changes to your reports, therefore you will either have to make the changes yourself to your layouts or contact the Synergy Technology team if you require our assistance so that they can be used as Customs Documents.